YouTube Strategy: One YouTube channel multiple topics?

 But²: Stay faithful and do what you have fun to do

-So, I hope this article could help you to find a topic for your YouTube channel and to decide what you want to show on your channel and whatnot.
-Write to me your opinion, your experience gladly down.
+So, I hope this article could help you find a topic for your YouTube channel and to decide what you want to show on your channel and whatnot.
+Write to me your opinion, your experience, gladly down.
 I would be happy if we could discuss it a little bit.